 America’s 100 Best Hospitals award.

-- US News & World Report named Washington Hospital one of the Best Regional
+- U.S. News & World Report named Washington Hospital one of the Best

-Hospitals in the San Francisco Bay Area, with special recognition in 3
+Regional Hospitals in the San Francisco Bay Area, with special recognition

 - In June, the renovation project for the Food & Nutrition Services kitchen